SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ??? success "Solution"

-        In both cases the solution is the `waitFor` field.
-If you want a step to wait for another step to finish you you need to give the first step an id and then specify that id in the `waitFor` field of the second step.
+        In both cases, the solution is the `waitFor` field.
+If you want a step to wait for another step to finish you you need to give the first step an `id` and then specify that `id` in the `waitFor` field of the second step.

         ```yaml
         steps: